 To help give you a sense of the lure's results and to see underwater footage of its action, take a look at this video.

-We sell our saltwater version of the OG2 in two sizes:
+We sell the OG2 in two sizes:

 One critical point: In order to obtain the correct action, your Old Goat lure needs to be fished behind weight, a downrigger, or a planer.